Teaching Readers (Not Reading)

 6. Introduction to the “Other” Factors That Matter in Students’ Reading Development and Achievement

 7. Metacognition, Executive Functioning, and Mindfulness

 10. Attributions and Growth Mindsets

 11. Epistemology and Epistemic Beliefs

 Appendix.
 Healthy Readers Profile

 About the AuthorPeter Afflerbach

 , PhD, is Professor of Education at the University of Maryland, College Park.
 His research interests include individual differences in reading, reading comprehension, and reading assessment.
 Dr. Afflerbach has served on National Academy of Education and National Academy of Sciences committees related to literacy and is a member of the 2025 Reading Framework Committee of the National Assessment of Educational Progress.
-He was elected to the International Literacy Association’s Reading Hall of Fame in 2009.
+He was elected to the International Literacy Association’s Reading Hall of Fame in 2009, and he is a Fellow of the American Educational Research Association.
 Dr. Afflerbach has published in numerous theoretical and practical journals.
 Prior to his university career, he served as a Chapter 1 remedial reading teacher and as a middle school reading and writing teacher.

 Classroom teachers, literacy specialists and coaches, and staff developers in grades K–8; teacher educators and students.

 May serve as a supplemental text in advanced undergraduate- and graduate-level courses.